kubernetes/kops/docs/terraform.md

   --state=s3://mycompany.kubernetes
 ```

 Ps: You don't have to `kops delete cluster` if you just want to recreate from scratch.
-Deleting kops cluster state means that you've have to `kops create` again.
+Deleting kops cluster state means that you have to `kops create` again.

 ### Caveats